pub struct Group(/* private fields */);Expand description

 period of execution.

-is placed in a group when it is created via the
+A Counter is placed in a group when it is created via the

-values of all its member counters at once as a GroupData
+values of all its member counters at once as a GroupData value, which

-can be indexed by Counter
+can be indexed by Counter to retrieve a specific value.

-The lifetime of a Group
+The lifetime of a Group and its associated Counters are independent:

 you can drop them in any order and they will continue to work.
 A Counter

-will continue to work after the Group
+will continue to work after the Group is dropped.
+If a Counter is

-dropped first then it will simply be removed from the Group
+dropped first then it will simply be removed from the Group.

-Enabling or disabling a Group
+Enabling or disabling a Group affects each Counter that belongs to it.

-will not reflect activity while the
+Subsequent reads from the Counter will not reflect activity while the

-was disabled, unless the Counter
+Group was disabled, unless the Counter is re-enabled individually.

 §Limits on group size